apache/iotdb/docs/Development/HowToJoin.md

 After creation, please send an email to the mailing list including **self introduction**, **Jira ID** and **Confluence ID**.
 The community PMC will add permissions to the account.

 ## Enter user/development chat group
-Users in China use QQ and WeChat a lot.
-This is the place where the interaction with the community is closest, and it is also our front line.

  - QQ user group: 659990460
  - WeChat user group: IoTDB 数据库交流x群
- - WeChat developer group: IoTDB Community
  - Slack: [Apache IoTDB Community](https://join.slack.com/t/apacheiotdb/shared_invite/zt-qvso1nj8-7715TpySZtZqmyG5qXQwpg)

 ## Subscribe WeChat public account